YBHwang/clova-developer-guide/en-JP/CEK/References/ClovaHomeInterface/Error_Interfaces.md

 * [`NotSupportedInCurrentModeError`](#NotSupportedInCurrentModeError)

 ## ValueNotFoundError {#ValueNotFoundError}
-Sent to CEK as a response if the requested value cannot be provided because the target device has failed to measure or store the measurement value or the state value.
+Sent to CEK as a response, if the requested value cannot be provided because the target device has failed to measure or store the measurement value or the state value.
 For example, an air conditioner must provide values, such as the current temperature, by default but it may not be able to provide it due to a defect or temporarily failure.
 This message can be used in such situations.

 ### Payload fields
 None